AshleyXM/pdf-reader/README.md

 This project aims to serve as middleware between an original PDF file and being used to construct knowledge base in [dify](https://dify.ai/).
 However, I hope it does more than that.

-## Highlights
-- Developed middleware hosted on AWS Lambda using Python FastAPI to facilitate the knowledge base construction from PDF files for customized GPTs in Stanford courses.
-- Stored images in AWS S3 to obtain public links and generated alternative text for images in the format `[image caption](image link)`.
-- Improved text extraction accuracy by 20% by leveraging OpenAI Vision Model to correct spacing and typographical errors.
-- Optimized response speed by 67% with asynchronous processing with text correction and image alternative text generation.
-- Enhanced project robustness and reliability by implementing exception handling and extensive test cases. (still working on)

 ### Feature and Performance Comparison

 |                  | PDF Reader                                                                               | Jina Reader                                                                    | Amazon Textract                                                                          |